West Breifne: Resumption of hostilities

 The agreement was not to last and West Breifne switched allegiance back to the Irish Alliance shortly before the expiration of the ceasefire on 7 June 1598.
 This betrayal of the English was a pragmatic choice as O'Rourke felt Clifford could not deliver on his promises.
 Firstly, he feared their weakness in the face of Tyrone and Tyrconnell, the latter of which was hosting his brother Tadhg and would surely make him king over Brian Óg in the event of a war.
 Lord Chancellor Adam Loftus had denied Clifford's request to provide O'Rourke with a garrison of 1,200 men.
 Secondly, in spite of the agreement that had been reached, O'Rourke wrote to Clifford stating he had discovered that Thomas Butler, Earl of Ormonde, had assured Mary Bourke (Tadhg's mother) that he would support Tadhg's claim as king of West Breifne.
 Clifford blamed both men for O'Rourke's defection back to the rebels.
 Brian Óg's fears proved correct as by early 1599, the rebel Irish lords were in complete control of Ulster and Connacht and raiding as far south as historic Thomond, before occupying Munster and most of Leinster the following year.
-The war was also placing a huge financial burden on England and by the war’s end the English exchequer would near bankruptcy, having spent almost £2 million.
+The war was also placing a huge financial burden on England and by the war's end the English exchequer was near bankruptcy, having spent almost £2 million.

 West Breifne's most famous contribution of the war came at The Battle of Curlew Pass.
-A substantial English force some 2,000-2,500 strong led by Sir Conyers Clifford were travelling north only to find that O’Rourke and 400 of his men had barricaded the pass and were guarding it on either side.
-O’Rourkes forces, along with those of Hugh O’Donnell, who did not take part in the battle, decisively defeated the English who were forced to retreat.
+A substantial English force some 2,000-2,500 strong led by Sir Conyers Clifford was travelling north only to find that O’Rourke and 400 of his men had barricaded the pass and were guarding it on either side.
+O’Rourke’s forces, along with those of Hugh O’Donnell, who did not take part in the battle, decisively defeated the English who were forced to retreat.
 Losses were minimal for the Irish and estimated to be around 500, but possibly as high as 1,400 for the English.
 Clifford was left mortally wounded and Brian Óg ordered his head to be cut off and sent to O'Donnell, who in turn sent it to the besieged O'Conors in Sligo as a message that no English help was coming.
 O'Conor surrendered shortly afterwards.
-Clifford's body was honourably buried at the monastery in Lough Key and his "tragic death….was much lamented" by the Irish lords, as the man had "never told them a falsehood".
+Clifford's body was honourably buried at the monastery in Lough Key and his "tragic death....was much lamented" by the Irish lords, as the man had "never told them a falsehood".
 O’Rourke and O’Donnell were not on good terms at this time.
-Brian Óg’s rival to the kingship, Tadhg, had married O’Donnell’s sister Mary and was staying with her in Tyrconnell.
+Brian Óg's rival to the kingship, Tadhg, had married O’Donnell's sister Mary and was staying with her in Tyrconnell.
 Coeval correspondence between the English command mentions multiple disagreements between Brian Óg and Hugh Roe.
 Despite this tension, their alliance persisted for the duration of the war.